 To get a copy of your template, from Admin View, click on the Advocates tab, select the grey Options button, and choose Import Advocates from the dropdown menu.

 The standard system headers / fields are:

 |Name (required)||Email (required)||Position||Industry|

 |External Contact ID||External Account ID|

-To add custom headers, you will need to add them as match categories beforehand by following the instructions in this article.
+To add custom headers, you will need to add them as match categories beforehand by following the instructions in the Automatic Customer Data Import (In depth) article.
 To add multiple values for a match category for a single advocate, be sure to separate the values with a comma and space so that they delimit correctly.
 For example, if you have a column containing social network information, and you have an advocate who is active on multiple networks, you should list them within the same cell as "Facebook, Twitter, LinkedIn".

 Once you have the template with all the headers you require, you will need to align them with the data you have in the export you pulled from your database.
 You can do this either by copy/pasting your data over into the template under the corresponding headers, or vice versa, which is to copy the headers over into your file above the corresponding columns.
 Once you've compiled your data into the provided template, save the file as a comma-delimited CSV file.
 Here's an example of what a filled out template could look like:

 When your file is ready to be imported, return to the AdvocateHub and go back to the Advocates page, click on the Options button and select Import Advocates to prompt the pop-up window again:

 - Choose File: Click here to select the CSV file from your computer that should be imported.